certara/pyDarwin/docs/Options.rst

 .. _selection_size_options_desc:

-    * **selection_size** - *int*: How many "parents" enter in the selection, 2 is highly recommended, very limited experience with other values
+    * **selection_size** - *int*: How many "parents" enter in the selection, 2 is highly recommended, experience with other values is very limited

 .. _crossover_operator_options_desc: